mascarenhas/alien/doc/alien.md

 All get and set operations do no bounds-checking, so be extra careful, or use the safer `alien.array` abstraction that is built on top of buffers.

-To get back the contents of the buffer you use `buf:tostring(len, offset)`.
+To retrieve the contents of the buffer, use `buf:tostring(len, offset)`.
 Both arguments are optional: the first gives the number of characters to return;
 if omitted, the buffer is treated as a C string, and the contents up to the first NUL is returned.
 The second argument gives the offset to start at within the buffer, and defaults to the start of the buffer (1).